 Tree planting, in the right circumstances, offers great potential to help buffer the impacts of man-made climate change.
 Trees lock up carbon from the atmosphere as they grow, as well as improving soils and soil carbon storage.
 They can also provide flood risk management benefits, pollination benefits and biodiversity benefits – as long as the right tree is planted in the right place.

 What’s been happening

-This exciting initiative in East Sussex started with the planting by Deputy Lieutenant, the Marquess of Abergavenny of a pear tree, one of 70 trees planted at City Academy Whitehawk, in Brighton & Hove.
+This exciting initiative in East Sussex started with the planting by Deputy Lieutenant, the Marquess of Abergavenny of a pear tree at City Academy Whitehawk, in Brighton & Hove, one of 70 trees planted throughout the UK to launch the Queen’s Green Canopy.
 Speaking to students at the planting ceremony, Lord Abergavenny said ‘The trees will help the environment and support this country’s drive to curb carbon emissions.
 The aim of the initiative is to encourage the planting of millions of trees in towns, cities and the countryside across the UK.’

 In Eastbourne, in an event attended by lots of interested local people, 30 Sakura cherry trees given to Eastbourne by the Japanese Government were planted in Hampden Park.